Helen Dangar Memorial Art Bursary

-The Bursary Award for 2021 is AUD$2,000 which could be used to assist with payment of attendance/registration fees, travel and accommodation.
+The Bursary Award for 2023 has increased to AUD$3,000 which could be used to assist with payment of attendance/registration fees, travel and accommodation.

 What can you use the bursary for?

 The bursary can be used to support travel and attendance at a self-devised professional or creative development activity.
-Due to travel and other restrictions imposed by COVID-19, online development activities are also eligible.
-Your activity must be completed by December 31st 2022.
+Your activity must be completed by December 31st 2024.
 Confirmation of acceptance into your chosen activity isn’t required to apply, but will be required for payment of the bursary to the successful applicant.

 Suitable activities include attending a: